rachelhyeon/spark-hdfs-ml/README.md

 # Statistics and ML using Spark and Hadoop Cluster

 This repository contains two scripts that can be used on [LendingClub](https://www.lendingclub.com/) data that is stored on Apache Hadoop clusters in a parquet format.

+## Monthly summary statistics

 `monthly_report.py` can generate monthly summary statistics consisting of:
 - Total number of loans issued